mikefoster/miniBoot/README.md

 'sl' Breakpoint is between col-xs-* and col-sm-*.

-'xlg' Breakpoint is from col-lg up.
+'xlg' Breakpoint is from col-xlg (1400px) up.

 New xlg column class is col-xlg-*